Yangxinsix/myqueue/README.rst

 Run tests.

-positional arguments:
+test:

-  * *test*: Test to run.
+    Test to run.
 Default behaviour is to run all.

 optional arguments:
   -h, --help       show this help message and exit